brandoningli/share/trianglesolve/README.md

 Enjoy!

-**This program is free to use, but cannot be included in anything without express written permission**
+**This program is free to use, but cannot be distributed in anything without express written permission**